PriyaShrinithi/DataStructures-and-Java/README.md

 ### 14. Min Stack:
     Built a minStack DataStructure that returns least value of the stack in minimum time (HOW?
 Using another stack that stores only the least values in it)

+### 15. K Center Problem:
+    This is DP based approximation Problem wherein the output returned is not an optimum solution but is close to it.
+This is done to reduce computation time by settling to a good enough solution instead of the best